cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ## Secondary Indexes

 You usually begin a Deno KV implementation for an app by creating a primary index.
-The primary index will contain a model identifier part and a unique key part, like a user id for a "user" model.
+The primary index will contain a model identifier part and a part unique to the value being persisted, like a user id for a "user" model.
 In that case, a particular "user" record will be found using the id.

 ### Creation and mutation
 A secondary index is used to find a KV record or multiple records beyond the find-by-id search you can do on a primary index.